Boredom Invites Relapse

 Often dreams of “when I am clean,” provides relief—a bright light in the future.
 These dreams prepare the individual for change (pre-contemplative stage).
 Many people, not just habitual drug users, escape disenchanting presents with hopes for an improved future.
 These dreams provide a motivational prick.
 There is a slight problem, we are terrible at predicting.
 Once we arrive at the destination, we discover reality a bit different than the magic kingdom of our dreams.

-Daniel Gilbert reminds, “When we imagine the future, there is a whole lot missing, and the things that are missing matter” (2007, pg.
+Daniel Gilbert reminds that when we imagine the future, “there is a whole lot missing, and the things that are missing matter” (Gilbert, 2007, p.
 113).
 During addiction, we fail to predict the boredom.
 And in turn, the boredom invites relapse.

 Struggle in Sobriety